Books by Barry Zellen

 _9. The Art of War in an Asymmetric World: Strategy for the Post-Cold War Era

-_In June 2012, Continuum Books published my newest work on strategic theory, The Art of War in an Asymmetric World: Strategy for the Post-Cold War Era, which examines the rise of the movements against globalization, modernization, and Western dominance that followed the collapse of the bipolar world at the end of the Cold War.
+In June 2012, Continuum Books published my ninth book (which was originally the fifth volume in my States of Mind Project), The Art of War in an Asymmetric World: Strategy for the Post-Cold War Era, which examines the rise of the movements against globalization, modernization, and Western dominance that followed the collapse of the bipolar world at the end of the Cold War.
+(When still part of my States of Mind Project, it had as its working title State of Chaos.)

 chapters: